Qualifying for surgery

 Join an online session

-- Complete a pre-operative evaluation with the surgeon, a nurse specializing in cardiovascular risk reduction, a nutritionist and a psychologist.
+- Complete a pre-operative evaluation with the surgeon, bariatric nurse practitioner or physician assistant, registered dietitian, and a psychologist.

 - Commit to our post-operative program and to long-term lifestyle changes.